Connect with us

 READ MORE: Senate anti-CRT bill is likely unconstitutional, opponents say

-One flashpoint in the debate on Friday is that members, based on their history, had differing definitions of critical race theory.
+One flashpoint in the debate on Friday is that members, based on their life history, had differing definitions of critical race theory.

 In general, critical race theory is an academic discipline that explores the impact of racism on society.
-But many in the conservative media have said critical race theory attempts to teach white they are inferior to minority students.
+But many in the conservative media have said critical race theory attempts to teach white students they are inferior to minority students.

 Sen. Chris McDaniel, R-Ellisville, said critical race theory does not deal in facts, but instead in subjective theory.
 He said facts should be taught in public schools.